 A commission was sent out to Charles Craven, a man of great knowledge, courage and integrity, by his brother, investing him with the government of the colony.
 His Executive Council was composed of Thomas Broughton, Ralph Izard, Charles Hart, Samuel Eveleigh, and Arthur Middleton, &c.; all men of considerable property, and experience in provincial affairs.

 The Commons House of Assembly in his time was not elected, as formerly, in a riotous and tumultuary manner, but with the utmost harmony and regularity, and proceeded to their deliberations with great temper and mutual friendship.

 The governor had instructions to defend the province against the French and Spaniards, and for that purpose to form and cultivate the firmest friendship and alliance with the Indians; to promote fisheries and manufactures, which was certainly an absurd and ridiculous instruction; for while they had so much land, agriculture was evidently more profitable and beneficial to both the possessors and the Lords Proprietors of Carolina.

-He was required to overlook the courts, and take special care that justice be equitably administered, and that no interruptions or delays attend the execution of the laws: he was ordered to employ eight men to sound Port Royal river for the benefit of navigation, and to fix on the most convenient spot for building a town, with a harbor nigh it; and to transmit all acts of assembly made from time to time to England, for the Lords Proprietors approbation or disapprobation; and such other public matters as appeared to him of general concern and utility, he was required carefully to study and promote.
+He was required to oversee the courts, and take special care that justice be equitably administered, and that no interruptions or delays attend the execution of the laws: he was ordered to employ eight men to sound Port Royal river for the benefit of navigation, and to fix on the most convenient spot for building a town, with a harbor nigh it; and to transmit all Acts of Assembly made from time to time to England, for the Lords Proprietors approbation or disapprobation; and such other public matters as appeared to him of general concern and utility, he was required carefully to study and promote.
 [Hewat]

 The Indian War had severely taxed the resources of the province and the government was desperate for arms, ships and supplies.
 Impressment seemed to be the only alternative to "standing naked against the Indian Enemy and their Confederates."
 The public treasury was required to make restitution, and officers were required to give receipts for the reasonable value of confiscated materials.